I’m not sure where to start, really. I suppose it might be useful to ask the question, “why did I think I needed CBD in my life?”

 On Dylan’s advice, I started with the 1200mg CBD drops and a CBD Vape, and I have to say it had an almost immediate effect.
 I was really quite surprised.

-A few drops of the oil under my tongue and then an hour later a few draws on the vape seriously reduced the pain in my thumb and my upper back – the two niggles that just happened to be playing up that day.
-Though still a little sceptical I reported the outcome to my long-suffering wife.
-I informed her I would keep her up to speed with any and all developments during my CBD experiment as I thought it may be relevant to her and her peculiar neck.
+A few drops of the oil under my tongue and then an hour later, a few draws on the vape seriously reduced the pain in my thumb and my upper back – the two niggles that just happened to be playing up that day.
+Though still a little sceptical, I reported the outcome to my long-suffering wife.
+I informed her I would keep her up to speed with any and all developments during my CBD experiment as I thought it might be relevant to her and her peculiar neck.
 I could tell by her face she was thrilled.

 Big tick number one for CBD

 Then something really interesting happened – something which convinced me there was no placebo effect going on here.
 As I touched on earlier, I am incapable of sitting still, and I was diagnosed with ADHD in my early forties.
 But at no point did I start this journey with the intention of treating that.
 I’d tried the standard treatment, methylphenidate, for a short while and rapidly came to the conclusion that this also was not for me!
 I was happy to take the rough with the smooth as far as ADHD went – flashes of creative genius (and modesty) coupled with an inability to accept that anything not happening right now could possibly have any relevance.
 Hunter, not farmer.
 From being able to remember 20,000 plus words in their exact order, including punctuation, to wondering why I am stood in this shop?
 Worse still, where are my keys?
 Did I leave them in the shop?
 Is that why I’m in the shop?
 That reminds me, I must fill in my tax return…